CycloneDX/guides/ML-BOM/en/0x20-Design-Model-Component-Metadata.md

 #### Model identifier(s)

-As you can see in the above example, the `component` has a `bom-ref` that is also a valid [Package URL (PURL)](https://github.com/package-url/purl-spec) for a ["Qwen-7B" model hosted in a Huggingface model repository](https://huggingface.co/Qwen/Qwen-7B).
+As you can see in the above example, the `component` has a `bom-ref` that is also a valid [Package URL (PURL)](https://github.com/package-url/purl-spec) for a ["Qwen-7B" model hosted in a Huggingface model repository](https://huggingface.co/Qwen/Qwen-7B) using the [Hugging Face PURL type](https://github.com/package-url/purl-spec/blob/main/types-doc/huggingface-definition.md).
 When a valid `purl` value is available for a model, it is recommended that it also be used as its component's `bom-ref`.

+If a model is hosted in a GitHub, it can also be referenced using a [GitHub Package URL](https://github.com/package-url/purl-spec/blob/main/types-doc/github-definition.md).
+For example, the ONNX vision model: [tiny-yolov2](https://github.com/onnx/models/tree/main/validated/vision/object_detection_segmentation/tiny-yolov2/model) (`tinyyolov2-7.onnx`) would have a PURL like `"pkg:github/onnx/models/validated/vision/object_detection_segmentation/tiny-yolov2/model@4c46cd0"`.

 ##### Identifying a specific model quantization